tommsawyer/collect/README.md

 ```bash
 $ collect -u=http://localhost:8080
 ```
-This will download allocs, heap, goroutine and cpu profiles and save it into directory structure like this:
+This will download allocs, heap, goroutine and cpu profiles and save them into a directory structure like this:

 ```
 - localhost 8080